gshetty1000/willseva-mvp/README.md

-# willseva-mvp
+# WillSeva MVP

-WillSeva MVP React App
+This is the initial version of the WillSeva platform, built with Next.js.